David Mitchell (author)

-David Stephen Mitchell (born 12 January 1969) is an English novelist, television writer, and screenwriter.
+David Stephen Mitchell (born 12 January 1969) is an English novelist, screenwriter, and translator.

 He has written nine novels, two of which, number9dream (2001) and Cloud Atlas (2004), were shortlisted for the Booker Prize.
-He has also written articles for several newspapers, most notably for The Guardian, and translated books about autism from Japanese to English.
+He has also written articles for several newspapers, most notably for The Guardian.
+He has translated books about autism from Japanese to English.

+He was elected a Fellow of the Royal Society of Literature in 2013.

 Early life

 Mitchell was born in Southport in Lancashire (now Merseyside), England, and raised in Malvern, Worcestershire.
-He was educated at Hanley Castle High School and at the University of Kent, where he obtained a degree in English and American Literature followed by an M.A. in Comparative Literature.
+He was educated at Hanley Castle High School.
+At the University of Kent, he earned a degree in English and American Literature, followed by an M.A. in Comparative Literature.